mtyazici/hazelcast-platform-operator/README.md

   phase: Running
 ```

-The field `phase` of the status represents the current state of the cluster with the following possible values:
+The `phase` field represents the current status of the cluster, and can contain any of the following values:

-* `Running`: the cluster is up and running
+* `Running`: The cluster is up and running.
-* `Pending`: the cluster is in the process of starting
+* `Pending`: The cluster is in the process of starting.
-* `Failed`: an error has occurred while starting the cluster
+* `Failed`: An error occurred while starting the cluster.

-The field `readyMembers` in the `hazelcastClusterStatus` represents the number of Hazelcast members that are connected to the cluster.
+The `readyMembers` field represents the number of Hazelcast members that are connected to the cluster.

-> Note: `readyMembers` does not guarantee consistency with the current cluster state and should be used only as an informational field.
+> Note: Use the `readyMembers` field only for informational purposes.
+This field is not always accurate.
+Some members may have joined or left the cluster since this field was last updated.

 ## Running operator locally